• Free shipping

 SilentDirect PES – First choice for midrange and reverberation

-Recommended combination (frequency-based total solution)
+Recommended combination (frequency-based comprehensive solution)

 • Structure-borne noise/low frequency: Polaric as the first layer + Neo or Dampio for extra stability/point damping.